Developer Guide

 -

 2b.
-Both task list and event list are empty.
+Both task list and event list are empty. - 2b1.
+SOChedule shows an empty task list and event list.

 Use case ends.